 - With tax-exempt government fleets, the credit can be passed to fuel distributors, retailers, or producers, who can use it to reduce fuel prices to the fleet.

-- Propane costs, which have been fairly steady, range from $1.25 to $2 per gallon.
+- Propane costs, which have been fairly steady, ranging from $1.25 to $2 per gallon.
 They average about $1.65 in the Midwest.

 - Propane is readily accessible.
 There are 2,499 propane fueling stations (versus 1,073 ethanol stations), according to AFCD.